flutter/website/src/development/ui/advanced/splash-screen.md

 See [Android Splash Screens][] first on how to configure your launch screen on Android S.

-From Android S and higher it is required to use the new splash screen Api in your `styles.xml` consider creating an alternate resource file for Android 12 and higher.
+As of Android S, you must use the new splash screen API in your `styles.xml` file.
+Consider creating an alternate resource file for Android 12 and higher.
 Also make sure that your background image is in line with the icon guidelines, see [Android Splash Screens][] for more details.

 ```xml
 <style name="LaunchTheme" parent="@android:style/Theme.Black.NoTitleBar">